Scifiler-sys/Java-Curriculum/Wk7/Day1/JS/Readme.md

     * Ex: Clicking buttons changes the content dynamically
 * It is not both functional and object-oriented programming language
     * functional means we can make functions!
-* We are currently with version ECMAScript 6 (The version that changed a lot of things)
 * Another very fun and different thing is Javascript can be run in multiple ways
     * Java can only run in JVM
     * This can run on Chrome v8, Firefox SpiderMonkey, Nodejs (although this uses Chrome V8)